CassandraKrajcik/HTML-CSS-Class-Completion/README.md

 * Emmet abbreviations support triggered by typing a "." (comes disabled by default, check the User Settings topic for more information).

 ## Contributions
 You can request new features and contribute to the extension development on its [repository on GitHub](https://github.com/Zignd/HTML-CSS-Class-Completion/issues).
-Look for an issue you're interested in working on, comment on it to let me know you're working on it and submit your pull request! :D
+Look for an issue you're interested in working on, comment on it to let me know you're working on it and submit your pull request* :D

 ## What's new in version 1.20 (Dec 19, 2020)
 * Settings to allow users to specify which language modes will have autocompletion;